lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-reports.md

    >[!NOTE]
    >
-   >Usage report is present by default in Brand Portal.
+   >Usage report is present by default in [!DNL Brand Portal].
 It can not be created or deleted.
 However, you can create, download and delete the Download, Expiration, Publish, Link Share, and User Logins reports.

    To view a report, tap/click the report link.
 Alternatively, select the report, and tap/click the View icon from the toolbar.

-   **Usage Report** displays information about the number of current Brand Portal users, the storage space occupied by all the assets, and the total assets count in Brand Portal.
+   **Usage Report** displays information about the number of current [!DNL Brand Portal] users, the storage space occupied by all the assets, and the total assets count in [!DNL Brand Portal].
 The report also displays the permitted capacity for each of these information metrics.

    ![](assets/usage-report.png)

-   **User Logins** report gives information about the users who logged in to Brand Portal.
-The report shows display names, email IDs, personas (admin, viewer, editor, guest), groups, last login, activity status, and login count of each user from Brand Portal 6.4.2 deployment until the time of report generation.
+   **User Logins** report gives information about the users who logged in to [!DNL Brand Portal].
+The report shows display names, email IDs, personas (admin, viewer, editor, guest), groups, last login, activity status, and login count of each user from [!DNL Brand Portal] 6.4.2 deployment until the time of report generation.

    ![](assets/user-logins.png)